JaneliaSciComp/EM_MIP_search/README.md

 • EMhemibrain_CDM_JRC2018U_radi1: EM hemibrain CDM with radius 1, Poor searching ability, good looking but the buttons are too small.<br/><br/>
 • EMhemibrain_CDM_JRC2018U_radi2: EM hemibrain CDM with radius 2, Good searching ability, buttons are nice size but the cell body is too big. <br/><br/>
 • EMhemibrain_SWC_2018U_12232019: SWC files, open with [VVDviewer.](https://github.com/takashi310/VVD_Viewer/releases)<br/><br/>
-• Gradient_tif_JRC2018:Unzip and copy the folder to local SSD.
+• Gradient_tif_JRC2018: Unzip and copy the folder to local SSD.
 This file needs for LM-EM shape mathching.<br/><br/>
 • NBLAST_EMhemibrain_1223_2019: NBLATST file.
 NBLAST Fiji plugin: (https://github.com/JaneliaSciComp/NBLAST_Scripts/releases)<br/>
 <br/>
 Drag the "EMhemibrain_CDM_JRC2018U_radi2" folder (containing EM hemibrain color depth MIPs) into fiji, use virtual stack option.

 ## Create mask of neuron of interest from the GAL4 color depth MIP (CDM)
 1. Open a single tiff that containing the neuron from the GAL4 image aligned to JRC2018 template space.
 (The newly aligned CDM also in https://www.janelia.org/open-science/color-depth-mip)
 2. Trace area of interest on a duplicated slice (use polygon tool and try to be as accurate as possible).
 3. Edit > Clear Outside.

 ## Search stacks with mask
 Plugins > EM MIP Mask Search
 ![ScreenShot0](https://github.com/JaneliaSciComp/EM_MIP_search/blob/master/images/screen.png)
 ### considerations/ tips:
  - Show log // -> show NaN for log may be useful for a first pass, just to keep track of all slices.
 - If background is too high in the mask, increase the Threshold for mask (max value is 255).
 - Pix Color Fluctuation: better to be 1 for precise matchimng.
 - The search can stop by pushing escape.

 ## Synchronize windows
 To make sure the position between the mask (the mask neuron) and hits (EM MIP), synchronizing the wingdows is useful function.